shifttymike/aircrack-ng/README.md

 ## What changed

+The enhanced interface adds
+- keyboard-driven AP/station navigation
+- responsive message and help overlays
+- multi-band channel controls
+- WPA snapshot and Hashcat export
+- privacy-aware client filtering
+- OUI labels
-The enhanced interface adds keyboard-driven AP/station navigation, responsive message and help overlays, multi-band channel controls, WPA snapshot and Hashcat export, privacy-aware client filtering, OUI labels, and modern PHY rate reporting through Wi-Fi 7.
-See [the airodump-ng UI and workflow guide](README-airodump-ng-changes.md) for the complete behavior and hotkeys.
+- modern PHY rate reporting through Wi-Fi 7

+See [the airodump-ng UI and workflow guide](README-airodump-ng-changes.md) for the complete behaviour and hotkeys.

 ## Authorized use